wingachunga/CSS-Flexbox-Code-Along/README.md

 If you refresh, you should see six pink boxes horizontally aligned.
 If you reduce the width of your browser window, these boxes will evenly shrink to fit.
-Go back into `index.css`, and in `.main`, add the following line:
+Go back into `index.css`, and in `main`, add the following line:

 ```css
 flex-wrap: wrap;
 ```

-Now, if you refresh the browser, grow and shrink the window, the boxes will stay 100 pixels wide, _and 'wrap' to a new line_ one by one when there is no more space to fit!
+Now, if you refresh the browser and grow and shrink the window, the boxes will stay 100 pixels wide, _and 'wrap' to a new line_ one by one when there is no more space to fit!
 The `flex-wrap` property defines how items in a flex container handle positioning when there are too many items to fit the space.
 By default, `flex-wrap` is set to `nowrap`, which is what we saw initially.
 You can also try changing `flex-wrap` to `wrap-reverse`, which will act similar to `wrap`, except from the _bottom and up_, instead of top and down.
 We'll keep the property set to `wrap` for now, though.

 Let's add in the previous property we discussed, `flex-direction`.
 If you add `flex-direction: column` to the `main` CSS block, flexbox will still _wrap_